pedro-hfo/Doctrine-encryption/README.md

 * **src/Product.php** - Product entity mapped to the database through doctrine.
 * **services/ProductService.php** - Service to persist and retrieve products.
 * **services/EncryptionService.php** - Service that handles encryption/decryption and doctrine lifecycle callbacks.
-* **KeyManagementService.php** - Service that handles the cryptographic key.
+* **services/KeyManagementService.php** - Service that handles the cryptographic key.
 It tries to retrieve it from vault and, if it doesn't exist, generates a new one and saves it there
     * The key path in vault is given when initializing this service
     * There are other [more advanced options](https://github.com/paragonie/halite/blob/master/doc/Basic.md) for encryption, such as encrypting/decrypting with associated data or asymmetric-key encryption, but the code would need to be changed accordingly.
-* **VaultService.php** - Service that uses GuzzleHTTP to request a secretId, authenticate using it and the roleId provided in configs and then retrieves or stores secrets.
+* **services/VaultService.php** - Service that uses GuzzleHTTP to request a secretId, authenticate using it and the roleId provided in configs and then retrieves or stores secrets.
+* **vault-configs/** - Folder for vault configuration files.
+* **vault-data/** - Folder where vault will store its data.
+* **tls/** - Folder to hold the openssl config file and store the tls certificates.
 * **migrations.php** - Default migrations configuration and versions directory path.
 * **migrations-db.php** - Database connection values for migrations, should be the same as the ones used by the project to connect to the DB.
 * **Migrations/VersionEncrypted.php** - Migration for encrypting/decrypting the address on all rows.